FichteFoll/advent-of-code/README.md

 because I like the language a lot but don't have any real uses for it considering my day-to-day language is Python.
-I'm unsure whether I'll allow external crates this time, but unstable is definitely allowed.
+~~I'm unsure whether I'll allow external crates this time, but unstable is definitely allowed.~~
+Crates are too useful.
+Also, tests are nice.

 [Advent of Code]: https://adventofcode.com/